Large multinational companies, no matter how powerful they may be and governments, however arrogant they may be, must change

 When we meet someone, to help us determine the reliability of the person we ask ourselves where does he/she come from?
 Moreover, when we are in the relationship, we ask ourselves: where will it go?
 Exactly those two questions are what we should ask ourselves when it comes to consumption.

 Where does it come from?
 It is a key question, because if it comes from the other side of the world, its carbon footprint is much greater than if it is a local product.
 Although the place of origin of some items is far from our city, it is sometimes necessary to consume them, but as far as possible, it is better to consume local products.
-The transport price is reduced and the emissions of greenhouse gases into the atmosphere were not as great as if it came from the other side of the world.
+The transport price is reduced and the emissions of greenhouse gases IGNORE INTO the atmosphere were not as great as if it came from the other side of the world.

 Where is it going?
 When we have finished using the product we choose, what it is the probability that it can be reused by other people or can be put to good use for recycling.
 The answer to this, it is an indicator that we are buying amicably.
 It is not the same to buy a cloth bag that we can use a thousand times to buy plastic bags.
 These, in the best scenario, we will give two or three uses and then go directly to a sanitary landfill to accumulate as garbage or in the worst case to a river and the sea, polluting our oceans and putting at risk life on the planet.

-Finally, another of the factors to take into account is the "Fair Trade", it is very common that in our Latin American countries we ask for rebate or negotiate the price of a product.
+Finally, another of the factors to take IGNORE INTO account is the "Fair Trade", it is very common that in our Latin American countries we ask for rebate or negotiate the price of a product.
 However, when it comes to craftsmanship, elaborated by the hands of indigenous or peasant communities, asking for rebate is forbidden if we want to call ourselves responsible consumers, because what with the hands of an indigenous person is elaborated, has much more real value than the price that is given in the market.

 It may interest you: Cars are not the only enemy of the Environment